Hair loss.

 Why does our hair thin/reduce at menopause?

-Hormonal Imbalance
+Hormonal changes

-Nutritional Deficiency
+Nutritional deficiency

 At the risk of sounding like a broken record, your nutrient levels are a crucial component to getting through peri/menopause well.
-Micronutrients like iron, zinc, magnesium, vitamin D, all of the B vitamins especially Biotin, B6 and B12, EFAs (essential fatty acids), and silica can all help far more than a shampoo bottle that promises miracles too.
+Micronutrients like iron, zinc, magnesium, vitamin D, all of the B vitamins especially biotin (B7), B6 and B12, EFAs (essential fatty acids), and silica can all help far more than a shampoo bottle that promises miracles too.
 (That bottle – if it’s all-natural – might provide a temporary boost though 😊. )

-Environmental & Lifestyle Factors
+Environmental & lifestyle factors

-We live in a toxic world so it’s prudent to take into account what you’re using in your life.
+We live in a toxic world so it’s smart to take into account what you’re using in your life.
 For example, take a look through your personal care products, cleaners and what you’re exposed to indoors and outdoors.
 These influences often contain known endocrine (hormone) disruptors.
 In addition, too much stress – whether that be from the kids, a large work deadline or overexercising – isn’t a friend to our follicular health.

 What Can You Do?